NOW ACCEPTING SUMMER 2026 APPLICATIONS!

 PROGRAM HIGHLIGHTS

-• Monday through Thursday, students will spend mornings taking a fine arts and STEAM class.
+- Monday through Thursday, students will spend mornings taking a fine arts and a STEAM or PE class.
 Afternoons will be devoted to academic instruction.
 And every week on Fridays, there will be a field trip or special program.
+Students at least one grade level below their expected literacy levels may qualify from our high-intensity SMART Tutoring Program offered four days a week.

-• 1:15 TEACHER-STUDENT RATIO in afternoon academic classes led by licensed teachers, education majors or experienced educators Mon-Thurs 1-5pm.
-Field Trips or Fun Activities on Fridays.
+- 1:15 TEACHER-STUDENT RATIO in afternoon academic classes led by licensed teachers, education majors or experienced educators Mon-Thurs 1-5pm.
+Field Trips and/or Fun Activities on Fridays.

-• ONLINE ACCESS on wireless laptops for students & ONLINE PAYMENTS AND APPLICATION for parents.
+- ONLINE ACCESS on wireless laptops for students & ONLINE APPLICATION AND PAYMENTS for parents.

 ORIENTATION & OPERATING HOURS & DAYS

-Two orientation sessions held on the first day, Monday, June 24, @ 8:15am and 8:45am.
+PARENT ATTENDANCE AT ORIENTATION IS REQUIRED BEFORE STUDENTS CAN START!
+Three orientation sessions will be held on the first day, Monday, June 22, @ 8:00am, 8:30am and 5:00pm.
 Parent Handbooks issued at orientation.

 Students can be dropped off and a staff person will check them in, but parents or an authorized person MUST sign them out each day.